hneemann/Digital/README.md

   but sufficient for beginners exercises, easy to understand and well documented.
 Also the [ATF150x](https://www.microchip.com/design-centers/programmable-logic/spld-cpld/cpld-atf15xx-family) chips are supported which offer up to 128 macro-cells and in system programming.
 See the documentation for details.
+- Components can be described by VHDL.
+The open source VHDL simulator [ghdl](http://ghdl.free.fr/) is required to simulate a VHDL defined component.
+The ghdl source code is also available at [GitHub](https://github.com/ghdl/ghdl).
 - Export to VHDL: A circuit can be exported to VHDL.
 There is also support for the [BASYS3 Board](https://reference.digilentinc.com/reference/programmable-logic/basys-3/start).
 See the documentation for details.
 The examples folder contains a variant of the simple CPU, which runs on a BASYS3 board.